 - Jennifer Hagman, MD, Associate Professor of Psychiatry, University of Colorado School of Medicine, has served as the Medical Director of the Eating Disorder Program since 1993.

-- Mindy Solomon, PhD, Assistant Professor of Psychiatry, University of Colorado School of Medicine, Clinical Program Director
+- Mindy Solomon, PhD, Associate Professor of Psychiatry, University of Colorado School of Medicine, serves as Clinical Program Director.

 - Amy Sass, MD, Associate Professor of Pediatrics, University of Colorado School of Medicine, Adolescent Medicine, oversees the medicine care in the program.